-A person with an STI can pass it to others by contact with skin, genitals, mouth, rectum, or body fluids.
-Anyone who has sexual contact—vaginal, anal, or oral sex—with another person may get an STI.
-STIs may not cause symptoms.
+Anyone who has sexual contact with another person is at risk of getting an STI.
+Some STIs cause symptoms and others do not.
+A person with an STI can pass it to others through contact with skin, genitals, mouth, rectum, or body fluids.
+This includes contact through vaginal sex, anal sex, or oral sex.
 Even if there are no symptoms, your health can be affected.

-- A partner who has or has had more than one sexual partner
+- Have a partner who has or has had more than one sexual partner

-- Sex with someone who has an STI
+- Have sex with someone who has an STI

-- Use of intravenous drugs (injected into a vein) or partner use of intravenous drugs
+- Use intravenous drugs (injected into a vein) or have a partner who uses intravenous drugs

 There are many ways you can reduce your risk of getting an STI: